Updated June 2024, Dec. 16, 2024 , Nov. 14. 2025; Feb. 4/26

 Examples:

-• Any phobia.
-(Phobia: an extreme fear of something that produces a small fear, like height or spiders).
+- Any phobia.
+(Phobia: an extreme fear of something that produces a small fear, like height or spiders or snakes or disapproval from someone whose point of view matters to me.

-PF 4 Finding fault in myself through the eyes of others.
+PF 4 Finding fault in myself through the eyes of others, real others or not.
 I imagine them disapproving of me, blaming me, angry with me or trying to hurt me.
 But it’s really me doing it.

 Examples:

 PF 5 Finding fault in myself using a fantasized standard.
 It’s impossible to find fault with myself so I use an imaginary standard.
 It says I have to think or do something to meet the standard or I’m inferior or bad things will happen to me and make me inferior.
-But mainly, the fantasized standard says I have to feel like doing my true response and if I don’t I’ll never be able to do it.
+But mainly, the fantasized standard says I have to feel like doing my true response, I have to be motivated, and if I don’t I’ll never be able to do it.

 Examples:

-• I have to get your approval, by being like you, or I’ll never feel like being myself.
+- I have to first get your approval, by being like you, or I’ll never feel like being myself.

-• I have to feel like doing my true response.
-If I don’t feel like it and I do it anyway, I’ll be miserable forever.
+- I have to feel like doing my true response.
+If I don’t feel like it and I do it anyway, I’ll be miserable forever, a type of inferiority – all work and no play – compared to happiness .

 Examples:

-PF 7 Finding fault in others or blaming them by comparing them to a fantasized standard that they should have done what makes me feel comfortable, what fits me.
+PF 7 Finding fault in others, blaming others by comparing them to a fantasized standard that they should have done what makes me feel comfortable, what fits me.

 Examples: